andrewhinh/captafied/README.md

 ```
 2. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
 3. Sign up for a HuggingFace account and get an access token [here](https://huggingface.co/settings/tokens).
-4. Populate a `.env` file with your OpenAI API key and HuggingFace access token in the format of `.env.template`, and reactivate (just activate again) the environment.
+4. Populate a `.env` file with your OpenAI API key and HuggingFace access token in the format of `.env.template`, and reactivate the environment.
 5. Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and setup your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:
 ```bash
 aws configure